Tar-ive/agent-store/design.md

-# Agent Store Design Language
+# LangChain.md Agent Hub – Design Language

+> Community-operated catalog for LLM agents.
+LangChain.md has no official affiliation with LangChain or other AI vendors.

 ## Design Philosophy